-Expert on Refugee Law, Statelessness and Nationality
+Expert on Citizenship, Statelessness and Human Rights

 "The Open Sky or a Brick and Mortar School?
 Statelessness, Education and Nomadic Children," World's Stateless Report, Institute on Statelessness and Inclusion, (2017)

 "No Port, No Passport: Why Submerged States Can Have No Nationals," Wash.
-Int'l L. J. 26.2 (2017)
+Int'l L. J. 26.2 (2017) (with Jonathan Simon)

 "'Unable to Return' in the 1951 Refugee Convention: Stateless Refugees and Climate Change," 26 Fl.
-J. of Int'l L. 531 (2014)
+J. of Int'l L. 531 (2014) (with Jonathan Simon)

-"Sinking Into Statelessness," 19 Tilburg U. L. Rev. 20 (2014)
+"Sinking Into Statelessness," 19 Tilburg U. L. Rev. 20 (2014) (with Jonathan Simon)

 "Justice for Rwanda: Toward a Universal Law of Armed Conflict," 34 Golden Gate U. L. Rev. (2004)